Prothonotary warbler: Status

 Prothonotary warblers are declining in numbers due to loss of habitat.
 They also experience parasitism by the brown-headed cowbird (Molothrus ater), and are outcompeted for nest sites by the house wren (Troglodytes aedon).
-The warblers are listed as endangered in Canada.
+The warblers are listed as endangered in Canada, with approximately 30 individuals estimated to breed in Ontario as of 2008.
 The species persists in protected environments such as South Carolina's Francis Beidler Forest, which is currently home to more than 2,000 pairs, the densest known population.

 In culture

 Art and literature

 John James Audubon's painting of a prothonotary warbler is the third plate in The Birds of America.

 The warbler has also been mentioned several times in literature.
-First, the warbler is mentioned in A Sand County Almanac by Aldo Leopold as the "[J]ewel of my disease-ridden woodlot", "as proof that dead trees are transmuted into living animals, and vice versa.
+First, the warbler is mentioned in A Sand County Almanac by Aldo Leopold as the "jewel of my disease-ridden woodlot", "as proof that dead trees are transmuted into living animals, and vice versa.
 When you doubt the wisdom of this arrangement, take a look at the prothonotary."
 Second, Kurt Vonnegut described the warbler as "the only birds that are housebroken in captivity" in his novel, Jailbird.

 The Hiss-Chambers Hearing

 The prothonotary warbler became known to a wider audience in the 1940s as the bird that established a connection between Whittaker Chambers and Alger Hiss in front of the House Un-American Activities Committee.

 On August 3, 1948, in a hearing before the committee, Chambers accused Hiss of being a communist spy who sought to infiltrate the U.S. government.
 Two days later, Hiss testified before the committee and claimed, among other things, that Chambers' allegations were false and that he did not know Chambers.

 However, future U.S. president, Richard Nixon, who was then a freshman congressman on the committee, became convinced that Hiss had committed perjury at the hearing.
 To verify this suspicion, the committee had Chambers appear before it again on August 7, 1948, to testify about his relationship with Hiss.
 At that hearing, Chambers testified that Hiss enjoyed bird-watching, and once bragged to Chambers about seeing a prothonotary warbler along the Potomac River.
-When Hiss appeared before the committee again, he haphazardly confirmed spotting a prothonary warbler on the Potomac, causing many members of the committee to become convinced of the pair's acquaintance.
+When Hiss appeared before the committee again, he haphazardly confirmed spotting a prothonotary warbler on the Potomac, causing many members of the committee to become convinced of the pair's acquaintance.
 Ultimately, the Hiss-Chambers hearing led, in part, to Nixon's political rise.